SteveKennyUK/the-anvil-metal-pub/README.md

 1. [Bootstrap 4.6:](https://getbootstrap.com/docs/4.6/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.
 1. [Hover.css:](https://ianlunn.github.io/Hover/)
-    - Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
+    - Hover.css was used on the Social Media icons to add the float transition while being hovered over.
 1. [Google Fonts:](https://fonts.google.com/)
     - Google fonts were used to import the 'Metal Mania' and 'Montserrat' fonts into the style.css file which is used on all pages throughout the project.
 1. [Font Awesome:](https://fontawesome.com/)